Goliath: Biblical accounts

 In 1 Samuel 17, Saul and the Israelites are facing the Philistines in the Valley of Elah.
 Twice a day for 40 days, morning and evening, Goliath, the champion of the Philistines, comes out between the lines and challenges the Israelites to send out a champion of their own to decide the outcome in single combat, but Saul is afraid.
-David accepts the challenge.
-Saul reluctantly agrees and offers his armour, which David declines, taking only his staff, sling, and five stones from a brook.
+Eventually, David accepts the challenge.
+Saul reluctantly agrees and offers David his armour, but he declines, taking only his staff, sling, and five stones from a brook.

 David and Goliath confront each other, Goliath with his armor and javelin, David with his staff and sling.
 "The Philistine cursed David by his gods", but David replies:

 "This day the Lord will deliver you into my hand, and I will strike you down, and I will give the dead bodies of the host of the Philistines this day to the birds of the air and to the wild beasts of the earth; that all the earth may know that there is a god in Israel and that all this assembly may know that God saves not with sword and spear; for the battle is God's, and he will give you into our hand."